zdemirgm/20240517_Zehra_Demir_92130119_DLBCSEMSE02/README.md

 Material design compliant.
 Tested using unit tests.
 Easy to use and intuitive interface.

-Requirements
+#Requirements
 Android Studio
 Android SDK
 Emulator or Android device for testing

-Installation
+#Installation
 Clone the repository:

-bash
-Copy code
 git clone https://github.com/yourusername/journaling-app.git

-Open the project in Android Studio.
+#Open the project in Android Studio.

 # Build the project using Gradle.